Let’s explore some of the best JS frameworks available int he markets for web application development.

 Companies like Sony Entertainment Network, Airbnb, and SoundCloud use Backbone.js for their projects.
 Companies and developers use Backbone due to its ability to use any code as its controller while keeping the controller optional.

-The excellent support for RESTful APIs allows mapping of models to RESTful endpoints.
+The excellent support for RESTful APIs allows the mapping of models to RESTful endpoints.
 It is also important to note that two-way data binding is avoided in Backbone since it is not very useful for real-world apps.
 Both Backbone and Angular are good at handling smaller pages, but as the page grows, the two-way data binding feature in AngularJS starts showing a decreased performance.

 In Backbone, on the other hand, developers have to write the binding on their own.
 This might increase the amount of code but provides the benefit of focusing on improving performance without having to take care of the underlying framework and hence proves to be better than Angular in such a scenario.

 - RESTful JSON interface: Backbone is a framework/ library that has a RESTful JSON interface, based on the Model-view-presenter (MVP) application model.
-JSON is a format which is light-weight and performs data serialization while the RESTful interface is one that consists of the characteristics of the REST architecture.
+JSON is a format that is light-weight and performs data serialization while the RESTful interface is one that consists of the characteristics of the REST architecture.

 - Syncing with back-end: Models in Backbone.js can be tied to a back-end since Backbone provides excellent support for RESTful APIs.